Request for Sit-Stand Workstations and Other Office Equipment

 Employees who feel their workstation is set up incorrectly can contact Environmental Health & Safety (EHS) at (203) 785-3550 to request an ergonomic evaluation from their respective EHS Advisor.
 EHS recommendations do not authorize the purchase of specific equipment.

-Employees requiring accommodations because of a serious disability can contact the Office of Equal Opportunity Programs for assistance.
+Employees requiring accommodations because of a serious disability can contact the Office of Institutional Equity and Access for assistance.
 Patients who have a serious disability, under the Federal Americans with Disability standard, and who have applied for a workplace accommodation with the Yale Equal Opportunity Office may be asked by this office to provide a note outlining the specific disability and requested accommodation.
 Most of these patients will be under the care of a specialty physician due to the serious nature of the disability and the notes should be provided by the physician who is specifically treating the disability.